robertZaufall/Terraform-Azure-AI-Foundry/README.md

 The goal is to deploy all desired models.
 Not all models are available in every region.
 The deployment process iterates over all set model definitions and their respective regions, creating a dedicated resource group for each region.

+This project uses the newest (as of 2025-12-04) AzureRM provider `4.55.0`, which adds support for `azurerm_cognitive_account_project` resources.

+Anthropic models (Haiku, Sonnet, Opus) are not deployable end-to-end by default.
+Azure prompts for a usage-purpose question when deploying one of these models, which currently must be answered manually in the Azure AI Foundry UI.
+After completing that manual deployment (and deleting the temporary model), Terraform deployments for Anthropic models succeed.

 ![Foundry Deployments](foundry_deployments_1.png)

 ![Foundry Deployments](foundry_deployments_2.png)